brunobrr/bdc/cran-comments.md

 Dear CRAN Maintainers,

-We are pleased to submit a version version of bdc.
+I am delighted to submit the latest version of bdc for your consideration.

-Below we copy the results of hrub and GitHub actions checks.
-There were no ERRORs or WARNINGs.
+Please find the results of hrub and GitHub actions checks copied below.
+I am pleased to report that there were no errors or warnings detected during these tests.

-Cheers,
+I also want to inform that have thoroughly reviewed any NOTES that arose and confirmed that all the URLs are functional.

+Thank you for your time and consideration.
+Best regards,
 Bruno R. Ribeiro

 ## HRUB CHECK